AlexanneW/BIRD_dataset/README.md

 - liked_artworks_idVisitor.csv: artworks liked by the visitor on the web platform.
 - idVisitor_trajInfo: global information of the trajectory (duration, speed, length, number of stops and number of items seen).

-LICENCE:
+LICENSE:

-This dataset is currently under the CC-BY-NC-SA Licence.
+This dataset is currently under the CC-BY-NC-SA License.

 REFERENCE:

 If you find this dataset useful in your research, then please cite:
 Alexanne Worm, Florian Marchal, and Sylvain Castagnos.
 2025.
 BIRD: A Museum Open Dataset Combining Behavior Patterns and Identity Types to